Accounting and tax

 - In 2004, the Kingdom of Saudi Arabia acceded to the Paris Convention for Protection of Industrial Property including trademarks, patents, and copyright;

-- Social insurance in the Kingdom is administered by the General Organization for Social Insurance.
-Employers are required to make contribution at the rate of 9% of salary (including benefits in kind) for Saudi employees who are required to contribute same percentage of their salary in respect of social insurance.
-In addition, employers are required to contribute 2% of the basic salary of both Saudi and non-Saudi employees to cover the job hazards risk;
+- Social insurance in the Kingdom is administered by the General Organization for Social Insurance (GOSI).
+Employers are required to make contribution at the rate of 9% of salary for Saudi employees who are required to contribute same percentage of their salary in respect of social insurance;